wri/forma-clj/README.md

 Okay, we built all the gdal stuff... we're going to have to store it somewhere nice, maybe on S3 or on Dropbox.

+### How to run FORMA ###

+Here's the code I used to run fires.
+Do this inside of `forma.source.fire`:

+    (defn run-fires
+      [daily-path monthly-path]
+      (?- (forma.hadoop.io/chunk-tap "s3n://redddata/" "%s/%s-%s/")
+          (->> (union (fire-source-daily (hfs-textline monthly-path))
+                      (fire-source-monthly (hfs-textline daily-path)))
+               (reproject-fires "1000"))))

+    ;; (run-fires "/path/to/FIREDAYS/"
+    ;;            "/path/to/FIREMONTHS/")

+The months business only needed to happen the first time, really.
+The days are the files that need to get continually updated...
+This is a bad model, as we can't append onto our datastore.
+Really, we need to use something like Pail, to give ourselves safe updates.